Slow cookers

 Mix the ingredients together when you first put them into the slow cooker and stir again before serving.

 Do not remove the lid during cooking unless you are adding ingredients.
+Add them quickly and replace the lid quickly and firmly afterwards.

 If you wish to freeze any slow-cooked food, remove it from the slow cooker and leave it to cool quickly, then refrigerate and freeze.